jay-shenoy/LBM_everywhere/README.md

 There is alternate to bounce back BC which is counter slip , it can even handle non-linear robin BC (radiation BC).
 I have also written codes for this as well

 ## Currently I have been applying LB models for climate studies during my doctoral research
+Available is videos of cylinder turning to cone(just one of my recent works)

 ## Can LBM do turbulent flows or turbulence modelling ?